photoprism/photoprism-docs/docs/developer-guide/code-quality.md

     That was because the “top-down” method of program design hadn't been invented yet, and Mel wouldn't have used it anyway.
     He wrote the innermost parts of his program loops first. — <cite>[The Story of Mel](http://www.catb.org/jargon/html/story-of-mel.html)</cite>

+## Avoid Unnecessary Abstractions and Optimizations ##

+Don't abstract if you don't have to.
+Premature optimization causes unnecessary pain and leads to bloated code that fewer developers understand.

+Instead, perform test-driven [bottom-up development](#bottom-up-development), so you can [safely refactor](https://martinfowler.com/bliki/DefinitionOfRefactoring.html) if and when it makes sense.
+Maintaining small amounts of duplicate code is much easier and less burdensome than choosing the wrong abstraction.

+!!! example ""
+    Premature optimization is the root of all evil. — <cite>Donald Knuth</cite>

 ## Opportunistic Refactoring ##

 While we know this is difficult when working with a distributed team, branches, and pull requests, we encourage all